 - When family members want to have a patient transferred but are unsure that it is safe to do so.

 - When the health insurance provider refuses to organise transport home for the patient.

 - When we prefer to assess a patient’s health ourselves.

 The first situation often occurs when a patient’s family want to have them transferred, but local doctors don’t think the patient is fit to fly.
 In the second, we would assess the patient and let their family know what we think.
 In the third situation, health insurance providers rely on us to prove that the transfer is medically advisable.
-Please get in touch with us to discuss any of the above situations: our doctors have years of experience and can accurately assess a patient’s fitness for transport.
+Please get in touch with us to discuss any of the above situations: our doctors have years of experience and can accurately assess a patient’s fitness and travel requirements for transport.
 It is only the doctor accompanying the patient on the plane who is responsible for the patient’s well-being.
 We often consult with the patient’s family before the flight, as there is always a small risk of a patient taking ill during a flight, but we are equipped to deal with medical emergencies in the air.

 We are here to help!

 Even in borderline cases, we assess the patient and consult with their doctors and the patient’s family to discuss whether the flight is a risk worth taking – that is, if the risk to the patient of travelling is lower than the risk to the patient of staying at their current location.